 Lower School academic Life

-The Lower School accountable classroom has its foundation in three equally important elements: the team-teaching model; small class sizes; and the use of differentiation.
+The Lower School accountable classroom has its foundation in three equally important elements: the team-teaching model; low student to teacher ratios; and the use of differentiation.

-- Lower School class sizes are purposefully kept very small to ensure that each child gets the attention and guidance he or she needs.
+- Lower School student/teacher ratios are purposefully kept very small to ensure that each child gets the attention and guidance he or she needs.
 The student/teacher ratio in the Lower School is 8:1, and the average class size per homeroom teacher or specialist is 12.
-Learning groups in both the homeroom and specialist classrooms can be as small as 5 children.

 - In the team-teaching model, each grade-level homeroom is led by two teachers whose academic credentials are matched by a love of teaching and a deep understanding of the emotional needs of young children.
 Having two teachers in every classroom means that students receive a great deal of individualized attention, and teachers have the benefit of a close colleague with whom to collaborate on planning, curriculum, and student development and evaluation.

 - Differentiation is the practice of meeting students' individual needs through ongoing assessment and flexible groupings.
 In the Lower School, differentiation is used carefully with the understanding that each student's quantitative, reading, and writing abilities are constantly evolving.
 Throughout the course of the year, homeroom teachers and specialists make continual adjustments to individual and group instruction based on what they observe in each child.

 As a result, Lower School students from Kindergarten through Grade 5 develop exceptional academic skills in addition to the foundational skills that will serve them as they move up to the Middle School: excellent communication and public speaking skills; a strong work ethic and a sense of responsibility to the community; organization and time management skills; and a sense of pride in themselves and their school.
 Students also develop a deep affection and respect for their teachers and peers, which is evident in the sense of community and warmth that permeates the entire Lower School.